edm00se/parcel-plugin-goodie-bag/ReadMe.md

 ## Contributing

-If you see something fundamentally wrong with this, feel free to submit a PR.
+If you have something to contribute, please do.
+If you're uncertain as to whether or not to open a PR, feel free to ask; just open an issue and mark that it's a question.

 ## History